+As organizations are thinking through the division of labor, what we found, according to a recent IAB survey for Europe, is that there is still reliance upon partners for many programmatic functions (see table below).
 Across functions, many organizations are either currently working with or would consider working with a partner to execute key functions of programmatic buying.
 For example, more than half of European organizations have or would relinquish control of technology infrastructure (outside of algorithm creation).
 Similarly, about half of organizations have or would rely on a partner for functions related to campaign analysis and optimization.
 "While I read a lot in the press about programmatic, I expect my agency team to be coming to me with new ideas on what to test.
 Before we were just trying to keep the fire burning and get the right programmatic team in place, now it's about being future-facing," stated a digital ad executive.

-That said, there are some functions of which organizations would prefer to maintain control.
-Foundational functions, like building the technology infrastructure algorithm creation or Key Performance Indicator (KPI) development, are important for most organizations to keep in-house.
+That said, there are some functions that organizations would prefer to maintain control of.
+Foundational functions, like building the technology infrastructure or KPI development, are important for most organizations to keep in-house.
 While the decision on what technology to use is typically made in-house, the actual technology is likely outsourced to a vendor.
-Similarly, most organizations want to manage partners and third-party contracts directly.
-Other functions, like Campaign Planning, Execution and Analysis, are split with about half of organizations willing to relinquish control to a partner and the other half preferring to keep those functions in-house.
+Similarly, most organizations want to manage partners and contracts directly.
+With other functions-like Campaign Planning, Execution, and Analysis-we find there is a split, with about half of organizations being willing to relinquish control to a partner and the other half preferring to keep those functions in-house.

 However, this data demonstrates that there is a hybrid structure at play.
 While bringing functions in-house increases transparency and efficiency, the support of an outside partner remains crucial.
-In fact, as the recent COVID-19 pandemic has demonstrated, many brands are relying more on their agencies for data analytics on modeling consumer behavior, as well as an outside perspective on how other brands are handling the pandemic.
+In fact, as the COVID-19 pandemic has demonstrated, many brands are relying more on their agencies for data analytics on modeling consumer behavior, as well as an outside perspective on how other brands are handling the pandemic.
 As one energy executive noted, "At first, we were asking [our agency] how to get data.
 Now that we have it, we are asking them for help on how to use and interpret this new data."

-Programmatic Functions - Global Average
+Programmatic Functions - Europe

-Comparing across regions, Europe and Latin America evaluated these functions similarly in terms of their desire to work with partners versus manage in-house.
+When comparing Europe to other regions, Latin America evaluated these functions similarly in terms of their desire to work with partners versus manage in-house.
 The U.S., on the other hand, appeared to have a stronger desire for partner support across functions (see table below).
-The U.S. has been at the forefront of programmatic implementation, so their comfort with the function may manifest itself by relinquishing control to agency partners.
+The U.S. has been at the forefront of programmatic implementation so they may have more comfort relinquishing control to agency partners than other countries with less programmatic experience.